NigelEarle/DevLeague-Modules/-Databases/NoSQL/README.md

 This material should come after **ORM's** and **RDBMS's** and before  *??*

 ## Class Format / Time to Allow for Subject
-This material usually takes 1/2 day to introduce and up to 1.5 days worth of exercises and reinforcement
+This material usually takes 0.5 day(s) to introduce and up to 1.5 day(s) worth of exercises and reinforcement

 ## Topics & Expected Outcomes